michel-semenikhine/youtube-video-downloader/README.md

 # Note
 This youtube video downloader doesn't bypass YouTube’s restrictions such as age restrictions or private online posting.
 Only videos that can be viewed without a YouTube account can be downloaded.

+I am not responsible for the misuse of this program.